 My story so far

-I became a Glass Artist back in December 2015, I was in a job that I disliked and was given an opportunity by my wonderful partner Ruth to do something I really wanted to do.
+I became a Glass Artist back in December 2015, I was in a job that was making me very unhappy and was given an opportunity by my wonderful partner Ruth to do something I really wanted to do.
 So I decided to become a self employed Glass artist and initially I was working from my loft and had a Hobby-fuser kiln in my garden shed.
 I realised that I only had very limited knowldge of the techniques of glass fusing and copper foiling.
 I set about attending as many classes and courses as I could and this enabled me to expand my knowledge and skills, as well as meeting some wonderful, talented and knowledgeable people.
 After completing a number of classes I continued to practice as well as experimenting.
 I decided I would like to start sharing my skills and looked into the possibility of teaching others.
 It was then that I realised that I would need a studio/workshop and managed to find a small 4 x 4 meter room in a beautiful location.
 I refitted the room out with new electrical supply, flooring lighting and equipment.
-This has given me the opportunity to provide classes to a maximum of 4 students.
+This has given me the opportunity to provide classes for up to a maximum of 4 students per workshop.